Alex Call Preview, Player Props: Nationals vs. Red Sox

-After hitting .125 with seven walks and an RBI in his past 10 games, Alex Call and the Washington Nationals take on the Boston Red Sox (who will start James Paxton) at 7:05 PM ET on Wednesday.
+After going 0-for-2 in his most recent game, Alex Call and the Washington Nationals face the Boston Red Sox (who will start Chris Sale) at 4:05 PM ET on Thursday.

-In his most recent game he had a hitless showing (0-for-5) against the Athletics.
+In his last game he had a hitless performance (0-for-2) against the Red Sox.

 Alex Call Game Info & Props vs. the Red Sox